 Challenging the Eyewitness Identification in Court

-In certain cases, I have been successful in excluding evidence from suggestive or otherwise unreliable eyewitness identifications through the filing of a Motion to Suppress Identification Evidence.
 During the trial, I will frequently present defense expert testimony addressing the unreliability of eyewitness testimony.
-In many cases, I have been able to use my understanding of the science of eyewitness identifications and my cross-examination skills to successfully refute the prosecution’s eyewitness evidence in identification cases.
-I can help you if you are facing a robbery charge based on eyewitness evidence.
+In many cases, I have used my understanding of the science of eyewitness identification and my cross-examination skills to successfully refute the prosecution’s eyewitness evidence in identification cases.

 Start with a Strong Defense

-If you have been charged with robbery in Bucks County, Montgomery County or the surrounding counties, it is critical to act quickly to protect your rights and build the strongest possible defense against the charges.
 Phone lines are open 24 hours a day at (215) 752-5282.
 Call today for a free initial consultation, or fill out the confidential contact form for an immediate response.